Amazon Pay for Alexa

 Process

-Voice commerce was an emerging field and examples of good voice payment experiences were rare at the time.
-There were four areas I focused on to figure it out:
+Conversational commerce was an emerging field at the time and examples of good voice payment experiences were rare.
+These were key areas I focused on to figure out this emerging space:

 Vision.
-The speechlet was designed to unlock a new commerce channel for Amazon Pay.
-We didn’t know all the future use cases so the design needed to be flexible enough to support one time payments, subscriptions, third party payment processors, and future growth.
+The expansion to Alexa was intended to unlock a new commerce channel for Amazon Pay and they didn’t know all the future use cases it might scale to.
+The design needed to be flexible enough to consider one time payments, subscriptions, third party payment processors, and beyond.

 Enabling all users.
-In order for Amazon Pay to succeed on Alexa it needed to be seamless for customers and manageable for skill developers.
-I had to determine what features needed to support customization and where Amazon Pay could standardize to reduce skill developer effort.
+In order for Amazon Pay to succeed on Alexa it needed to be seamless for customers while still manageable for skill developers.
+I had to determine what features were needed to support customization and where Amazon Pay could standardize to reduce skill developer effort.

 International.
 Amazon Pay planned to launch internationally to support Alexa users in all regions.
-To support this I managed translations of the voice experience as well as regional differences in legal and payment regulations.
+To support this I managed translation documentation as well as design variations due to country level legal and regulatory requirements.

 My design documentation includes complete system flows, voice design prompts, permission management, device visual interfaces, Alexa app cards, and more.